Vicba/white-paper-replications/README.md

 Welcome to the **White Paper Replications** repository!
 This project is dedicated to replicating state-of-the-art AI research from influential white papers, primarily using PyTorch and Python.

+Planning on adding these in the future
+- Visual transformer (ViT)
+- Mixture of experts (MoE)

 ## Overview

 In this repository, you'll find implementations of various AI models and algorithms as described in prominent research papers.
-The goal is to better understanding them by coding and try to make them as intuitive as possible.
+The goal is to better understand them by coding and trying to make them as intuitive as possible.

 ## Table of Contents